damoninc/Hawkfinder/README.md

 -------------------------------------------------------------------------------------------------------------------------
 ## Running Tests
 Make sure you have the testing dependencies installed with a "npm i".
-To run your test, simply run the following command in your terminal "node src/tests/" + the relative path of your test ex. "node src/tests/Forum/Forum.test.js"
+To run a single test, simply run the following command in your terminal `npx mocha <relative path of spec.js file>`.
+To run all tests simply run `npm run test`.

 -------------------------------------------------------------------------------------------------------------------------
 ## About